 2008: The Jerusalem Cinematheque features a screening of “The Decalogue”

-2008: In what would be the start of a minor tempest, Entertainment Tonight that Annie Leibovitz had taken topless pictures of a 15 year old actress for a layout in Vanity Fair.
+2008: In what would be the start of a minor tempest, Entertainment Tonight reported that Annie Leibovitz had taken topless pictures of a 15 year old actress for a layout in Vanity Fair.

 2009(1st of Iyar, 5769Rosh Chodesh Iyar